 With more wealth from stocks and day job income, the buying power of homeowners has increased.
 With stocks continuing to go up and unemployment levels continuing to go down, homeowner demand will continue to increase.

 4) Domestic And Foreign Institutional Demand Is Increasing

-There is a clear increase in demand from institutional real estate investors for rental properties.
+There is a clear increase in demand no from institutional real estate investors for rental properties.
 With a decline in interest rates, investors everywhere are looking for higher-yielding investments.
-We’re not only seeing investors bid up real estate prices, but dividend stocks, and cash cow online businesses as well.
+We're not only seeing investors bid up real estate prices, but dividend stocks, and cash cow online businesses as well.

 Technology has also made real estate syndication deals much easier to form.
 Capital raising is more efficient.
 Doing research online is easier.
 Signing documents and transferring funds is no longer a headache.
 As a result, institutional real estate funds are only going to get bigger, not smaller.
 More capital brings more competition.

 The next uptick in demand will come from foreign institutional investors who buy up cheap American property.
 COVID helped serve as a throttle in 2020 and 2021.
 However, that throttle will soon be released.
 Foreigners are also hungry for yield.
 They have also experienced record-high stock prices while also amassing pent-up savings.